by Jimmy Talbert

-The “busy problem” can easily be solved with a few things: a defined sales process and sales automation software, such as a CRM like Infusionsoft by Keap, that not only supports this process but ensures a consistent customer experience.
+The “busy problem” can easily be solved with a few things: a defined sales process and sales automation software, such as a CRM like Keap, that not only supports this process but ensures a consistent customer experience.
 A consistent customer experience will give you the reporting to know exactly where your leads are in the buyer’s journey and where your bottlenecks are.
 Dialing in a sales and follow-up process will result in a harvest of fruit.

 The process of leveraging “just a CRM” is a manual one, but it’s still effective.
 Manual in the same way that watering a garden with a garden pail will only allow a business to scale as much as the Human Capital can keep up with.
 They are still trading time for money because they can only sell as much as they can manually follow up with and track.